 Household items like carpets, fabric, and mattresses are notoriously known to attract dust mites—one of the major producers of allergens.
 So, ensure they’re clean to keep the mites away.

 Of course, furniture and carpets are also great off-gassing items.
-They emit volatile organic chemicals including formaldehyde into the air, which can lead to the contamination of your indoor air.
+They emit volatile organic chemicals, including formaldehyde, into the air, which can contaminate your indoor air.

 6. Carbon monoxide

 It’s usually a product of incomplete combustion by fossil fuels.
-Though odorless and invisible, carbon monoxide blocks your body from effectively utilizing the oxygen it requires to function normally.
-This (to a great extent) compromises your immune system and to the extreme, may lead to death.
+Though odorless and invisible, carbon monoxide prevents your body from effectively utilizing the oxygen required to function normally.
+This (to a great extent) compromises your immune system and, to the extreme, may lead to death.

 Those affected often experience headaches, fatigue, nausea, dizziness, and in some instances, fast heartbeat rates.